TheodorSergeev/optml_gan/ReadMe.md

 Folder structure:

-- `data`: This folder contains the datasets
+- `data`: This folder contains the MNIST dataset
 - `generated_data`: If the option to serialise models and stats when running a grid search is activated, the models are saved in different subfolders of this folder
 - `img`: This folder contains the plots in the report, produced from the code in this repository
 - `src`: This folder contains the scripts required to run the experiments to generate the plots and results in our report